China’s Arctic Vision to tap into first-in-class ophthalmology products after deal with Eyenovia

-HONG KONG – China’s Arctic Vision Biotechnology Co.
-Ltd. has entered an exclusive deal with New York-based Eyenovia Inc. to develop and commercialize ophthalmic formulations that are delivered using the latter’s first-in-class microdosing spray technology.
+HONG KONG – China’s Arctic Vision (Shanghai) Biotechnology Co.
+Ltd. has entered an exclusive deal with New York’s Eyenovia Inc. to develop and commercialize ophthalmic formulations that are delivered using the latter’s first-in-class microdosing spray technology.

-Under the deal announced on Aug.
-11, Arctic Vision will commercialize Eyenovia’s Micropine and Microline formulations in greater China and South Korea in exchange for $45.8 million in up-front payments and additional milestone and royalty payments.
+Under the deal, Arctic Vision will commercialize Eyenovia’s Micropine and Microline formulations in Greater China and South Korea in exchange for $45.75 million in upfront payments and additional milestone and royalty payments.

 Optejet makes it possible to administer quantities of solution that are less than 75% of what is delivered using conventional eyedroppers, preventing overdosing and reducing exposure to drugs and preservatives.

-“Our main focus remains to be on the greater China market, we will not shift our attention until we do well there,” said Wu.
+“Our main focus remains to be on the Greater China market, we will not shift our attention until we do well there,” said Wu.
 “Tapping the South Korean market is a strategic move.
-We currently have no development plans there but are exploring different options such as acquiring a local partner or developing our own entity there,” he said.
+We currently have no development plans there but are exploring different options such as acquiring a local partner or developing our own entity there.”

 Microdosing does not affect drug efficacy.
 The American Academy of Ophthalmology has given the technology top ratings in regards to efficacy and its ability to use lower doses of atropine to treat progressive myopia.